neryuuk/devices-api/CHALLENGE.md

 The solution will be evaluated as per the following criteria:

 - Implementation of all acceptance criteria.
-- Usage of well-known best practices and design paXerns.
+- Usage of well-known best practices and design patterns.
 - Code efficiency and general performance.
 - Additional features and production readiness of the overall solution.